Overview

 variable used to track the current time step during test execution.
 Finally,

-macros are redefined to include the required method calls
+the next and step macros are redefined to include the required method calls

 to dump the current state of the simulation to the trace file for each clock